 Watch What’s Trending Now!

-However, it all came crumbling down when Jon Jones unknowingly revealed on tape that he has severe arthritis in his left hip, which qualifies him for a hip replacement.
-And as one can guess, that means no fighting for the former heavyweight champion.
-This is something that may seem reasonable to many, except Pereira, as ‘Poatan’ claims that just like with Tom Aspinall, ‘Bones’ is simply trying to duck another difficult fight.
+In the midst of the early fantasy matchups for the White House UFC event, one fight kept coming up: Jones versus Pereira.
+But when Jon Jones revealed on tape that he has severe arthritis in his left hip and is qualified for a hip replacement, he practically killed any chance he had of getting that spot on June 14.
+This is something that may seem reasonable to many, except Pereira, who has hinted that just like with Tom Aspinall, ‘Bones’ is simply trying to duck another difficult fight.

 Alex Pereira questions Jon Jones’ arthritis explanation

-“Come on, every athlete I have chronic injuries, serious injuries,” Alex Pereira said on Valter Walker‘s YouTube channel.
+“Come on, every athlete I know has chronic injuries, serious injuries,” Alex Pereira said on Valter Walker‘s YouTube channel.
 “If any high-level athlete, given their history, were to say something like that, it wouldn’t be news to me.

 Man, I want them to put themselves in front of me.
 I am going to fight.
 I love fighting, so it doesn’t matter weight classes.
 Of course, if you say middleweight, I can’t make that anymore.
 At the other two divisions, light heavyweight and heavyweight, [the opponent] is indifferent to me.”

-It wasn’t aggressive, nor loud.
+It wasn’t aggressive or loud.
 But the light heavyweight champion’s words surely carried weight.
-Pereira’s reputation is built on fighting through damage rather than talking about it.
-To him, injuries are part of the job description, not headlines.
+Pereira’s reputation is built on fighting through damage.
+To him, injuries are part of the job description.

 And that is the real message.
 If Jones is unable to cut or gain weight, Alex Pereira will move up or down accordingly.
 If the White House card needs a star, he’s prepared.
 If heavyweight needs saving while Tom Aspinall recovers, he’ll take that risk too.